This subchapter is provided as a free sample for The SwiftUI Way book.

 }

 Efficient list performance is built on predictability.
 When SwiftUI can calculate the total number of rows and their identifiers without executing every content closure, it can maintain its efficiency even as the dataset grows.
-By providing stable identifiers and ensuring each element in a ForEach resolves to a constant view count, we can help the system only allocate resources to what is currently visible.
+By providing stable identifiers and ensuring each element in a ForEach resolves to a constant view count, we can help the system allocate resources only to what is currently visible.